mcds-cmu/11632/f23/syllabus/index.md

 The course grade will be based on the following:
 - Fall Plan (required, feedback provided): 0%
-- Weekly standups (start September 15): 10%
+- Bi-weekly Standups : 5%
+- Bi-weekly Check-ins : 5%
+- Bi-weekly Standups Peer Review: 5%
-- Midterm check-in: 10%
+- Midterm Check-in: 10%
 - The draft report is expected to be content-complete, i.e., no missing results, no missing sections, no text with grammatical issues as well as understandable diagrams and proper treatment of related work: 10%
-- Final report is where you work out issues that arise during your final presentation, which will be graded as if it were submitted to a peer-reviewed workshop. **You will also receive reviews from 11-631 students**: 30%
+- Final report is where you work out issues that arise during your final presentation, which will be graded as if it were submitted to a peer-reviewed workshop. **You will also receive reviews from 11-631 students**: 25%
 - Final presentation: 30%
 - Team Peer Review: 5%
 - Midterm Inner-team Peer Review: 2.5%